bojanpopic/developer.joomlatools.com/tools/composer.md

 The installer allows you to ensure your developers and designers all work with exactly the same versions of certain extensions and keep everyone’s development environment in sync.
 You can distribute your extensions faster than before and never have to deal with installer uploads which are too big for PHP to handle.

-To make your extension available to other users or to take advantage of all of Composer's features you should consider refer to the [Custom Package](#custom) section.
+To make your extension available to other users or to take advantage of all of Composer's features you should consider referring to the [Custom Package](#custom) section.

 ## FAQs